DanNicolau/bar-build-optimizer/ideas.md

 early exit

 might be better to have a buildable reserve which would create a new hash where some amount of stuff is saved before it is consumed in a later hash

+known build heuristic ala A*

+update strings to be armturbine, corturbine etc.